grafana/alloy/docs/sources/tutorials/get-started.md

 This configuration creates a [loki.source.file][] component named `log_scrape`, and shows the pipeline concept of {{< param "PRODUCT_NAME" >}} in action.
 The `log_scrape` component does the following:

-1. It connects to the `local_files` components as its "source" or target.
+1. It connects to the `local_files` component as its "source" or target.
 1. It forwards the logs it scrapes to the receiver of another component called `filter_logs`.
 1. It provides extra attributes and options to tail the log files from the end so you don't ingest the entire log file history.